[This page currently being reformatted. Information in Date Order below.]

 COMMANDING OFFICER

-Adrian KIELY CSC
+WGCDR Adrian KIELY CSC

 Dec 2021 to Present Day

-BASE 7) Luke AFB, Phoenix AZ,
+BASE 88).
+Luke AFB,

-of 3SQN were trained in various locations in the USA during 2018,
+Fighter" incarnation of 3SQN were trained in various locations in

-especially PHOENIX AZ, before re-establishing at WILLIAMTOWN.
+the USA during 2018, centred on PHOENIX AZ, before re-establishing at

-became 3SQN's home once again.
-10 Dec 2018 - Present Day.
+10 Dec 2018 to Present Day.

 10 December 2018.
 RAAF F-35

-3 Squadron was the FIRST RAAF Squadron to introduce the F35 strike
+3 Squadron was the FIRST RAAF Squadron to introduce the F-35 strike

-fighter to operational service,
+fighter to operational service, at Williamtown.

-Nation's defence.
+component of our Nation's defence.